ayouboumani/memorIA/README.md

 **Find Your Best Memories**

 memorIA is a web application that allows users to search through their local photos using AI.
-With a simple and intuitive interface, users provide a text query and if needed a input photo to find matched memories in their personal photo library.
+With a simple and intuitive interface, users provide a text query and if needed a photo to find matched memories in their personal photo library.

 <div style="display: flex; justify-content: center;">
     <img src="demo1.png" alt="Template Photo" style="margin: 10px; width: 45%;">